google-gemini/workshops/cost/slides/slides.md

 </v-clicks>

 ---

-# How do you make money with Gemini?
+# How do you make money with Gemini (subscription)?

 <v-clicks>